liambx/ME-Gadget-public/README.md

 ME-Gadget

 Jiajun Zhang
-contact me by email: liambx@ibs.re.kr
+contact me by email: jjzhang@shao.ac.cn

 ME-Gadget is a modified version of the publicly avaiable N-body simulation code Gadget2.
 ME is short for dark Matter and dark Energy.